GabeScott/standard-works-vault/General Conference/2010 October - Trust in God, Then Go and Do.md

 The Lord did not run the city, but He changed a part of it for the better.
 He called one tiny woman—alone—who trusted Him enough to find out what He wanted her to do and then did it.
 Because of her trust in the Lord, she was able to help in that city hundreds of Heavenly Father’s children in need.

 That same trust in God can bless nations.
-I have come to know that we can trust God to fulfill the promise of Alma that “behold, the Lord doth grant unto all nations, of their own nation and tongue, to teach his word, yea, in wisdom, all that he seeth fit that they should have.”
+I have come to know that we can trust God to fulfill the promise of Alma that “behold, the Lord doth grant unto all nations, of their own nation and tongue, to teach his word, yea, in wisdom, all that he seeth fit that they should have.”[^10]

 God does not rule in nations, but He is mindful of them.
-He can and does place people in positions of influence who want what is best for the people and who trust in the Lord.
+He can and does place people in positions of influence who want what is best for the people and who trust in the Lord.[^11]

 I have seen it in my travels across the world.
 In a city of more than 10 million people, I spoke to the Latter-day Saints gathered by the thousands in conference.
 It was held in a large sports arena.